 - Top of the foot.

-Here are the five tips on how to not get blisters from Crocs explained:
+Here are five tips to avoid Crocs blisters:

 1. Buy Crocs that fit your feet perfectly

 The best thing you can do to not get blisters from Crocs is to buy the right size.

 Don’t buy Crocs that fit like regular shoes.
 Crocs shouldn’t feel as snug as sneakers.